-This month’s publication focuses on three energy management-related areas: distribution, optimization, and storage.
+Our March 2021 publication focused on three energy management-related areas: distribution, optimization, and storage.
 We aim to demonstrate how Valuer can help corporations find sustainable energy solutions through tech innovation and business models that will fit your company’s needs like a glove.

 Innovating sustainability and the management of energy

 The United States Environmental Protection Agency or (EPA) states that 25% of Greenhouse Gas emissions (GHG) are from the energy industry and it is the second largest leading industry contributing to GHG emissions, just behind transportation.

 Clearly, there is a need for answers to the energy industry's sustainable problems.
 And thankfully there are corporations, startups, and SMEs out there attempting to tackle some of the environmental issues in the industry through sustainable energy management.

 Companies that develop and implement sustainable energy management solutions